 What is the best size load of clothes-large, medium, or small?
 Save time, energy and detergent by avoiding extra use of the washer.
 Try to wash a full load of clothes.
 If you can it is better to save clothes until you have a full load.
 If you must wash smaller loads, save water, energy and detergent by adjusting the water level for the size of the load.
 See page 4.

 To add items after the washer has started.

-- .
-Turn off the washer.

-- Add any additional articles by submerging next to the agitator.

-- Restart the washer.
+- Turn off the washer. - Carefully remove the Filter-Flopan. - Add any additional articles by submerging next to the agitator. - Replace the Filter-Flo pan and restart the washer.